Sources of Uncertainty in Supervised Machine Learning -- A Statisticians' View: Sources of Uncertainty

 \subsubsection{Statistical Model}

-We further discuss the distinction between aleatoric and epistemic uncertainty using linear regression which allows illustrating the complexity even in a simple setting.
+We further discuss the distinction between aleatoric and epistemic uncertainty using linear regression, which allows illustrating the complexity even in a simple setting.
 Note that in general, we do not know the aleatoric framework (\ref{eq:aleatoric}) but aim to estimate or learn a (prediction) model for output $Y$ given input $X$.
 In other words, for learning we replace (\ref{eq:aleatoric}) by

 where $p_{Y|X}(\cdot)$ serves as an approximation for $f_{Y|X}(\cdot)$.
-Setting \eqref{eq:approx} can thereby be considered a statistical model, e.g., a regression model \citep{fahrmeir.et.al.2022.regression}, or any kind of machine learning related model such as a deep neural network \citep{goodfellow2016DeepLearning}.
-In the terminology of machine learning (\ref{eq:approx}) is usually called hypothesis space \citep[p.~696]{russell2010ArtificialIntelligenceModern}, and one usually assumes some parametric model space ${\cal P} = \{p_{Y|X}(y|x ; \theta): \theta \in \Theta\}$ .
+Setting \eqref{eq:approx} can thereby be considered a statistical model, e.g., a regression model \citep{fahrmeir.et.al.2022.regression} or any kind of machine learning related model such as a deep neural network \citep{goodfellow2016DeepLearning}.
+Note that in the terminology of machine learning the choice of model (\ref{eq:approx}) includes both, the choice of a loss function (which corresponds to choosing a specific probability model) as well as modelling how the parameters of the model depend on the input variables $X$.
+In the terminology of machine learning (\ref{eq:approx}) the latter is usually called hypothesis space \citep[p.~696]{russell2010ArtificialIntelligenceModern}, and one usually assumes some parametric model space ${\cal P} = \{p_{Y|X}(y|x ; \theta): \theta \in \Theta\}$ .
 The parameters need to be set in some optimal way which we assume to be done based on training data ${\cal D} = \{ (x^{(i)}, y^{(i)}), i=1, \ldots, n\}$.
-For now, we assume a simple $i.i.d.$ setting, i.e., we assume independence and that for given $x$ the response is generated from the true relationship (\ref{eq:aleatoric}).
+For now, we assume a simple $i.i.d.$ setting, i.e., we assume independence and that for given $x$ the response $y$ is generated from the true relationship (\ref{eq:aleatoric}).
 Based on the data ${\cal D}$ we obtain the trained model $\hat{p}_{Y|X}(\cdot|x)$, which in case of a parametric hypothesis space equals $\hat{p}_{Y|X}(\cdot|x) = p_{Y|X}(\cdot|x,\hat{\theta}) $ with $\hat{\theta}$ as fitted or learned parameter.

 \phantomsection A simple, though unrealistic setting is to assume $f_{Y|X}(y|x)$ in (\ref{eq:aleatoric}) is an element of ${\cal P}$, that is we know $f_{Y|X}(y|x) = p_{Y|X}(y|x, \theta_0)$ for some parameter $\theta_0$ which is then usually called the \textit{true} parameter.
 This means the model is well-specified (and not misspecified) and no model uncertainty is present.
 We consider this setup in a simple linear model where $X$ and $Y$ are related through a linear relationship with residual noise, i.e., $Y=\beta_0 + x \beta_{1} + \epsilon$ with $\epsilon \sim N(0, \sigma^2)$.
 In other words, we assume